 We affirm people's right to choose how they worship.
-We encourage ecumenism in our faculty and student body and through our participation in the Theological Consortium of Greater Columbus, Inc. It is our intention to encourage the continuation of pluralistic chapel services and our participation in the Week of Prayer for Christian Unity.
+We encourage ecumenism in our faculty and student body.
+It is our intention to encourage the continuation of pluralistic chapel services and our participation in the Week of Prayer for Christian Unity.